NetBeholder/terraform-kvm-domains/README.md

 2. [How to run](#how-to-run)
 3. [Refs](#refs)
 # Basic concepts
 * State files isolation.
-Isolating Terraform Project State Files with Directory Structure
+Isolating Terraform project state files with directory structure.
 * Modules.
 The code was structured using modules for maximum flexibility and reproducibility.
 * Separate the sheep from the goats.
 Environment creation (e.g. stage) is separated from KVM level settings (pools creation) and dependencies needed to create virtual machines (OS image downloads).
 ## Directory structure